-Here are the best cases for MacBook Air M2 (2022)
+Here are the best cases for M2 MacBook Air

-WWDC 2022 gave us the first look of the redesigned 13.6-inch MacBook Air powered by the M2 chip.
-The device features a significant overhaul that comes four years after the last change, which can make it a compelling option over the previous generation sporting the M1.
-With the laptop now on sale, you're likely looking for cases or covers to protect your investment.
-Thus, this article will go over some of the best options available to ensure your new MacBook Air remains pristine and safe.
+WWDC 2022 gave us the first look at the redesigned 13.6-inch MacBook Air powered by the M2 processor.
+The device features a significant overhaul which comes four years after the last change, making it a compelling option over the previous generation that sports the M1 processor.
+If you recently picked one up and are looking to protect your device, here we will go over some of the best protective options available to ensure your M2 MacBook Air remains pristine-looking and safe.

 13.6-inch MacBook Air (2022)